 The Modern Language Association International Bibliography indexes thousands of publications, including articles, books, book chapters, and dissertations.
 Subjects included: literature, language, linguistics, and folklore.

-There are no abstracts.
+There are few abstracts.

 Coverage: 1926 - Present.

 Bibliographic index covering English language periodicals in the humanities.
 Feature articles are indexed, as are interviews, obituaries, bibliographies, and reviews of plays, operas, ballets, dance, musicals, movies, television and radio.
 Detailed abstracts.